quirky-sharan/equinox/README.md

 ---

-## 🩺 What is Pulse?
+## 🩺 What is Equinox?

 > *"You describe how you feel.
-Pulse figures out what it means."*
+Equinox figures out what it means."*

-**Pulse** is a production-grade Medical AI platform built for intelligent symptom triage and health risk assessment.
-It accepts raw, unstructured user input — the way you'd actually describe pain to a doctor — and runs it through a multi-stage AI pipeline that returns a **risk severity score**, a ranked list of **possible conditions**, **actionable next steps**, and **adaptive follow-up questions** to narrow the clinical picture.
+**Equinox** is a production-grade Medical AI platform engineered for intelligent symptom triage and health risk assessment.
+It accepts raw, unstructured natural language input — the way you'd actually describe discomfort to a doctor — and routes it through a multi-stage AI pipeline that returns a **calibrated risk severity score**, a ranked differential list of **possible conditions**, **actionable next steps**, and **adaptive follow-up questions** to sharpen the clinical picture with every exchange.

-This is not a chatbot wrapper.
-Under the hood, Pulse runs a purpose-built **Retrieval-Augmented Generation (RAG)** pipeline over curated medical knowledge, combined with a specialized **NLP inference layer** for clinical entity extraction.
-Every response is grounded in retrieved medical context — not hallucinated.
-Not guessed.
-Not interpolated.
+This is not a chatbot wrapper over a general-purpose LLM.
+Under the hood, Equinox runs a purpose-built **Retrieval-Augmented Generation (RAG)** pipeline over a curated medical knowledge corpus, fronted by a **specialized NLP extraction layer** that structures raw symptom descriptions before any retrieval takes place.
+Every response is grounded in retrieved, authoritative medical context — not hallucinated, not interpolated, not guessed.

 ```
-  User types:  "I've had a splitting headache behind my eyes for 3 days,
+  User types:  "Splitting headache behind my eyes for 3 days,
-                light makes it worse, and I feel nauseous."
+                light makes it unbearable, and I keep feeling nauseous."
                         │
                         ▼
+  ┌─ [NLP]  Entity extraction → symptoms, severity, duration, negations
+  │
+  ├─ [RAG]  Semantic retrieval → top-K relevant medical knowledge chunks
+  │
+  ├─ [LLM]  Grounded generation → response built on retrieved context only
+  │
+  └─ Equinox returns:
-  Pulse:    ┌─ Risk Level     →  HIGH
+        Risk Level    →  HIGH
-               ├─ Likely Causes  →  Migraine (primary), elevated ICP (rule out)
+        Likely Causes →  Migraine (primary), elevated ICP (rule-out)
-               ├─ Next Steps     →  Hydrate, avoid screens, seek GP if persists >24h
+        Next Steps    →  Hydrate, screen rest, GP if no improvement >24h
-               └─ Follow-up      →  "Any fever or stiff neck alongside this?"
+        Follow-up     →  "Any fever or neck stiffness alongside this?"
 ```

-> ⚕️ **Disclaimer:** Pulse is a research and educational tool.
-It is not a substitute for professional medical diagnosis or treatment.
+> ⚕️ **Medical Disclaimer:** Equinox is a research and educational tool.
+It is not a substitute for professional medical diagnosis or clinical treatment.

 ---

-## ✦ Features at a Glance
+## ✦ Features

 ```
-┌─────────────────────────────────────────────────────────────┐
+┌─────────────────────────────────────────────────────────────────┐
-│  → Symptom input via natural language (free-text)           │
+│  → Free-text symptom input — describe it the way you would      │
-│  → NLP-based clinical entity extraction                     │
+│  → Multi-stage NLP clinical entity extraction                   │
-│  → RAG-grounded condition differentials                     │
+│  → RAG-grounded condition differential generation               │
-│  → Risk level scoring (Low / Moderate / High / Critical)    │
+│  → Four-tier risk scoring  (Low / Moderate / High / Critical)   │
-│  → Triaged next-step recommendations                        │
+│  → Triaged, actionable next-step recommendations                │
-│  → Adaptive follow-up questioning engine                    │
+│  → Adaptive follow-up questioning to narrow the differential    │
-│  → Google Sign-In (Firebase Auth)                           │
+│  → Google Sign-In via Firebase Auth                             │
-│  → Full session history per authenticated user              │
+│  → Full per-user session history with persistent storage        │
-└─────────────────────────────────────────────────────────────┘
+└─────────────────────────────────────────────────────────────────┘
 ```

 ---